 (4) Permit issuance procedures.
 A Short Term Activity ACDP requires public notice in accordance with OAR 340 division 209 for Category I permit actions.

 [ED.
-NOTE: The Table(s) referenced in this rule is not printed in the OAR Compilation.
-Copies are available from the agency.]
+NOTE: The tables referenced in this rule are not included in the rule text.
+Click here for a PDF copy of the tables.]